14 Inspirational New Zealand Travel Blogs

 3. Hannah – Getting Stamped

 “New Zealand in one word: Epic!
 We spent 2 weeks driving a camper van around the entire South Island of New Zealand, and every corner we turned was another epic photograph waiting to be taken.
 We made the mistake of only spending 2 weeks in New Zealand.
 Next time we return it’ll be at least 3 months so that we can explore both the South & North Islands.
-New Zealand is the most beautiful country in the world: we had heard this from travelers and we didn’t believe them until we witnessed it for ourselves.
-After traveling to 65 countries New Zealand is one of a kind and should be on every traveler’s bucket list.
+New Zealand is the most beautiful country in the world: we had heard this from travellers and we didn’t believe them until we witnessed it for ourselves.
+After travelling to 65 countries New Zealand is one of a kind and should be on every traveller’s bucket list.
 There are so many things to do in New Zealand from hiking, bungy jumping, sky diving, skiing, kayaking, you won’t be bored in New Zealand.”

 Hannah has 26 posts about New Zealand.
 Find more about her trip in New Zealand at gettingstamped.com.